Server Management, Self-Hosting, and DevOps Basics

 We use Laravel Forge to provision and manage servers.
 Forge handles the tedious parts of server setup while still allowing SSH access for the remaining 10% that requires custom configuration.
 The alternative is maintaining Ansible playbooks or shell scripts for server provisioning.
 We have done both.
 Forge reduces the operational burden for the 90% case.

 Forge also provides a deployment pipeline: pull code, install dependencies, run migrations, build assets, restart PHP-FPM.
 Each step is logged.
 Failures halt the pipeline before the application is affected.
+For teams that need more control over deployment orchestration, Envoyer provides dedicated zero-downtime deployment management with release history and one-click rollback.

 Hosting Decisions: VPS, Cloud, and Managed Platforms